tchhabs/What-is-the-Weather-Like/README.md

 # python-api-challenge

-using api to look at the weather across the world!
+Using api to look at the weather across the world!